snapshot

 Learn more about the different voting schemes on Snapshot.

-Snapshot supports a number of different voting systems and we plan to support many more in the future.
-If you would like to request a new voting type, please open a feature request here
+Snapshot supports a number of different voting types and we plan to support many more in the future.
+If you would like to request a new voting type, please open a feature request here 🙏

-Voting system defines how users can cast their votes and how the final result is calculated.
+Voting type defines how users can cast their votes and how the final result is calculated.

-Voting system is defined in the space settings or at the level of an individual proposal (unless it has been already defined in the space settings) and can allow the users to:
+Voting type is defined in the space settings or at the level of an individual proposal (unless it has been already defined in the space settings) and can allow the users to:

-Let's have a look at each voting system in the next section.
+Let's have a look at each voting type in the next section.

 Single choice voting